 - From Plan Francey, hop on a cable car to the summit station in Moléson.

-10th Reason: La Gruyère’s Magical Lake
+10. Happy Exploring: La Gruyère’s Magical Lake

 Here is the view of Lake Gruyere from one of the towers of the ruins you can see when you visit: